-Project TEACH coordinates services with school districts, including the collection of data from each liaison.
-There were 8,803 children experiencing homelessness in Sacramento County during the 2009-10 school year.
+Project TEACH coordinates services with school districts, which includes hosting a monthly meeting of the school district homeless liaisons.
+There were 13,008 students experiencing homelessness in Sacramento County during the 2013-14 school year, according to the California Department of Education (CDE) CALPADS.

 Project TEACH - Promoting the Educational Success of Children Who Are Experiencing Homelessness (brochure)